kdub815/kdub815.github.io/_posts/2017-11-10-recalculating.markdown

 **Then why change?**

 Every job (and boyfriend, for that matter) teaches you something about yourself.
 At Cisco I learned I enjoy analyzing data, and at Facebook I learned I enjoy being that cross-section between teams.
-At Cisco I learned that a company's product really matters to me, and at Facebook I learned *drumroll* that I want to get even closer to shaping the product experience for the actual user.
+At Cisco I learned that a company's product really matters to me, and at Facebook I learned- *drumroll*- that I want to get even closer to shaping the product experience for the actual user.
 I'm slowly getting closer!
 The idea of working on a product team was never on my radar until I came to Facebook.
 And I became fascinated by it, taking intro classes in UX design and web languages like HTML/CSS to understand more.
 Keep in mind, I had known nothing but the finance and sales world.
 This was truly a revelation.

 Something I've left out of this narrative is the passion for art I've put on the backburner since joining the professional world.
 I used to take all of these art classes in high school, and I have this big portfolio that I've added to on and off since then.
 At Facebook, I channeled this creative side into designing Tableau dashboards and Powerpoint presentations.
 Dorky, I know.
 But I worked with what I had.
 My team would even refer to my visuals as "K-dub" (that was my nickname) material.
 And now I want to take that to the next level by committing to learning front-end development and UX design.
 My thought process is Flatiron can teach me the skills to land a job that feeds my craving for the analytical *and* the creative.
 And it's now or never.